yogeshdeshmukh86/Demo_SeleniumWebDriverFramework/readme.md

 TEST EXECUTION:

-"RUN" The Testcases by clicking as junit or Testng from any java ide ( eclipse)
+"RUN" The Testcases by clicking as junit or Testng from any java ide ( eclipse, VS code )

 This Framework can be also intergrated with Jenkins CI and run in headless mode.

-For details refer Quick start guide for selenium framework
+For setup instructions and usage details, please refer to the 👉 SeleniumFramework_Quick_Start_Guide_V1.doc